Learn your lines at your own tempo

 At a SAG-AFTRA Foundation panel in 2024, Pedro Pascal described the way he learns lines: he writes the first letter of every word, in columns, and drills from those.
 He called it "psychotic".
 He also explained where it came from: the night he forgot his lines on stage in a Shakespeare play, and swore it would never happen again.

 He is in good company.
-Allison Janney used the same technique to carry C.J.
-Cregg's walk-and-talks through seven seasons of The West Wing; she picked it up from training that traces back to the Royal Shakespeare Company.
+Allison Janney has described working from first-letter cues.
+Rob Lowe says he learnt the method from her on The West Wing, and that she had it from someone trained at the Royal Shakespeare Company.
 Rob Lowe learned it from her on set and has drilled his scripts from first letters ever since, on The West Wing and everything after.
-Robert Downey Jr. wrote first letters on poster boards for the Sherlock Holmes films, stood back where he could barely read them, and ran the lines against the letters.
+Robert Downey Jr. told the Associated Press that he writes the first letter of each word and drills the passage until he can say it under distraction.

 Pascal.
 Janney.
 Lowe.
 Downey.
 Four careers, one trick: keep the first letter, earn the rest.